amroibrahim/DIYDoom/tutorial/README.md

 ```

 ## Other Notes
-Lots of things in computer science are just big words for small things ($25 term for a five cent concept) like cloud computer or dependency injection.
+Lots of things in computer science are just big words for small things ($25 term for a five cent concept) like cloud computing or dependency injection.
 Sadly, BSP is one of them.
 What is stated above is how BSP search algorithms work.

 ## Source code
 [Source code](../src)